The Best Pet Monitor Species

 Though Blackthroats are significantly larger than Ackies, temperament-wise they make excellent pets for the monitor savvy.
 Blackthroats can reach lengths of 6ft. and certainly aren't suited for anyone that is short on space.
 They can become quite trusting with their owners, and many are treasured pets.
 Blackthroats are one of the most docile, and easily cared for monitor species.
 They do command respect as they are such a large animal.

 Both of these species are very similar to Blackthroats in attitude and care.
 They are slightly shyer, and may take some more time to tame down.
 They are nonetheless rewarding, and do make very nice pets.

 Care for these two species is 99.9% identical to Blackthroat care.

 Water Monitors (Varanus salvator)

 Monitors are a very special niche of lizard species.
-They are by far much more intelligent that any other reptile, and even some mammals.
-The ability to work with such an inquisitive, intelligent and personable reptile is an amazing experience that many do not regret.
+They are by far much more intelligent than any other reptile, and even some mammals.
+The ability to work with such an inquisitive, intelligent, and personable reptile is an amazing experience that many do not regret.
 The phrase "puppy dog tame" is understandable (though not very smart) since many monitors seems to seek out human affection and attention.
 Do your homework before purchasing a monitor species.
-If you have the knowledge, space, money and time, you likely won't regret bringing one of these amazing animals into your life.
+If you have the knowledge, space, money, and time, you likely won't regret bringing one of these amazing animals into your life.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.